-Gori, a joint-stock company in which ACEA's 99.3 per cent. owned subsidiary Sarnese Vesuviano S.r.l. holds 37.05 per cent., is the company which manages the integrated water services of ATO 3 of the Campania region, known as the "Sarnese Vesuviano" area, where it provides water services in the northern part of the province of Salerno and in the southern part of the province of Naples.
-Gori provides integrated water services in services, not having yet ensured the start of IWS management by such company) which covers an area of approximately 900 square kilometres with a population of approximately 1.47 million inhabitants.
+Gori, a joint-stock company in which ACEA's 99.16 per cent. owned subsidiary Sarnese Vesuviano S.r.l. holds 37.05 per cent., is the company which manages the integrated water services of ATO 3 of the Campania region, known as the "Sarnese Vesuviano" area, where it provides water services in the northern part of the province of Salerno and in the southern part of the province of Naples.
+Gori provides integrated water services, which cover an area of approximately 900 square kilometres with a population of approximately 1.47 million inhabitants.
 A total of 5,141 km of water network is currently managed, consisting of 869 km of primary abstraction network and 4,272 km of distribution network, and a 2,625 km drainage system.

-Gori currently manages 13 water sources, 116 wells, 206 tanks, 123 water pumping stations, 191 wastewater pumping stations and 11 waste treatment plants.
+Gori currently manages 13 water sources, 114 wells, 201 tanks, 118 water pumping stations, 201 wastewater pumping stations and 12 waste treatment plants.